vhorvat/master_thesis/docs/rpi_nrc.md

 Pin-Priority: -1
 ```

-now do sudo update, upgrade whatever.
+now do sudo update, upgrade.

 ### We need to switch away from NetworkManager!

 Next step will probabbly fuck up your internet connection:
 Best way is to manually reconnect to WiFi by providing necessary wpa-config before this step.

-or just connect Rpi to your router, it really is a lot easier.
+or just connect Rpi to your router or PC with Ethernet, it really is a lot easier.

 ```bash